benjamin238/Endless/README.md

 ## Editing the source code

-I won't give support when editing the source code to create a custom build of Endless, (unless is a PR and is here).
+I won't provide support when editing the source code to create a custom build of Endless, (unless is a PR and is here).

 ## Support